OR WAIT 15 SECS

 Research conducted jointly between Rutgers, The State University of New Jersey and the University of Michigan, suggests that regular consumption of cranberry juice cocktail could reduce the potential for development of UTIs, thus decreasing the need for antibiotics.
-In this study, scientists tested the effectiveness of cranberry juice cocktail in disabling a number of Escherichia coli (E. coli) bacteria, some of which are resistant to
+In this study, scientists tested the effectiveness of cranberry juice cocktail in disabling a number of Escherichia coli (E. coli) bacteria, some of which are resistant to certain drugs.

 E. coli bacteria are responsible for a host of health problems including urinary tract infections (UTIs) and have become increasingly resistant to certain drugs.
 Research shows that cranberries may provide an alternative to antibiotics especially in cases where E. coli bacteria have become resistant to treatment.